timekit-io/js-sdk/README.md

 ## Usage (endpoints)

 All the Timekit API endpoints are supported as methods.
 For endpoints taking parameters/data, the `data` argument should be an object with keys named as referenced in the docs - see: http://developers.timekit.io

-If you supply the keys as camelCased, they wil automatically be converted to snake_case for you.
-Responses will also be converted to camelCase automatically, which however can be changed in the config.
+If you supply keys as camelCased, they will automatically be converted to snake_case for you.
+Responses can also be converted to camelCase automatically if you set the config variable "convertResponseToCamelcase" to true.

 ```javascript
 // Accounts endpoints